Paraguay Travel Health Advice

 unless it has been purified, and avoid any food that is not freshly

 prepared and well cooked.
 Be cautious of food and beverages from

 street vendors.
 A Yellow fever vaccination is compulsory for anyone

 arriving from an infected country, and recommended for all

 Malaria is endemic to certain regions of Paraguay, namely the departments of Alto Paraná, Caaguazú, and Canendiyú.
-A major outbreak of dengue fever occurred in early 2007, with many deaths having been reported, including in the capital, Asuncion.
-Dengue fever is on the increase.
+Dengue fever is always a concern with thousands of cases each year, especially in areas bordering Brazil.
 Insect protection measures are essential, and malaria prevention tablets recommended.
 Hospitals, pharmacies and medical facilities in Asuncion are adequate, but elsewhere in the country are unsanitary and under-equipped.
 In the event of serious illness, evacuation to a country with better facilities will be necessary, therefore travel health insurance is highly recommended.
 Doctors and hospitals usually expect payment in cash.